alexpovel/srgn/README.md

           [env: PYTHON=]

           Possible values:
           - comments:             Comments
           - strings:              Strings (raw, byte, f-strings; interpolation not included)
           - imports:              Module names in imports (incl. periods; excl.
             `import`/`from`/`as`/`*`)
           - doc-strings:          Docstrings (not including multi-line strings)
           - function-names:       Function names, at the definition site
           - function-calls:       Function calls
           - class:                Class definitions (in their entirety)
           - def:                  Function definitions (*all* `def` block in their entirety)
           - async-def:            Async function definitions (*all* `async def` block in their entirety)
           - methods:              Function definitions inside `class` bodies
           - class-methods:        Function definitions decorated as `classmethod` (excl. the decorator)
           - static-methods:       Function definitions decorated as `staticmethod` (excl. the decorator)
           - with:                 `with` blocks (in their entirety)
           - try:                  `try` blocks (in their entirety)
           - lambda:               `lambda` statements (in their entirety)
           - globals:              Global, i.e. module-level variables
+          - variable-identifiers: Identifiers for variables (left-hand side of assignments)

       --python-query <PYTHON_QUERY>
           Scope Python code using a custom tree-sitter query.